Comic-Con 2018: Everything that happened on Day 1

 The Shazam! series will focus on the superhero of the same name (once known as Captain Marvel), who is really a young boy named Billy Batson, capable of transforming into a powerful adult superhero by saying the magic word “Shazam!”

-Charmed brought the girl power to San Diego
+Charmed brought girl power to San Diego

 After their “world premiere” screening of the pilot episode — which included a Time’s Up rally, several scenes about consent, and an epic POTUS call-out — the cast (Madeleine Mantock, Sarah Jeffery, and Melonie Diaz) and producers (Jennie Snyder Urman and Jessica O’Toole) of The CW’s revival of Charmed (premiering Oct.
 14) spoke about why 2018 was the time to bring back the beloved ‘90s series about three witch sisters.